slowestmonkey/spacer/README.md

 2. **Copy the Built Artifact**
    After building, locate the artifact (e.g., `libHealthKitPlugin.a`) in the `Library/Developer/Xcode/DerivedData` folder.
    Copy it to the `ios/plugins/healthkit` directory.
-   **Note:** If the app cannot detect the HealthKit plugin, it will simulate random step counts and goals to ensure functionality during testing or in unsupported environments.
+   *(Note: If the app cannot detect the HealthKit plugin, it will simulate random step counts and goals to ensure functionality during testing or in unsupported environments.)*

 3. **Export the Game**
-   Use Godot to export the game with the **iOS preset**.
+   Export the game using Godot with the **iOS preset**.
+   - Ensure the HealthKit plugin is enabled in the export settings.
-   - Ensure the "Export with Debug" option is **disabled** when selecting the export directory ([on why is so](https://github.com/slowestmonkey/godot-healthkit-plugin?tab=readme-ov-file#troubleshooting)).
+   - Disable the "Export with Debug" option when selecting the export directory.
+For more details, refer to the [troubleshooting section](https://github.com/slowestmonkey/godot-healthkit-plugin?tab=readme-ov-file#troubleshooting).
+   *(Note: The app requires Apple Health access to Steps.
+If unsure, review the code for confirmation.)*

 4. **Open in Xcode**
    Open the exported project in Xcode.